cuchaz/jfxgl-env/README.md

 ## It worked

 When the setup script is done, you can start Eclipse at the workspace `jfxgl-env` and everything should Just Work.
 Eclipse will go mad trying to compile everything.
-When it's done, you should end up with a bunch of compile errors.
+When it's done, you should end up with only a few compile errors from the OpenJFX modules.
+I think there's a couple missing dependencies (like Eclipse SWT), but we shouldn't need those components in a development environment anyway, so you should be able to safely ignore those compile errors.
-Since we broke the crap out of the OpenJFX project with our hacky patch, OpenJFX won't fully compile anymore.

-But that's ok.

-The stuff we actually need should compile just fine.

 If the `JFXGL` project has compile errors, probably Eclipse is just dumb and you should refresh all the projects until the errors go away.
 Eventually, the `JFXGL` and `JFXGL-demos` projects should have no compile errors.